Italian fennel and orange salad with walnuts and black olives (high side view).

 orange and fennel salad with walnuts and olives

-Let this light and crunchy Italian orange and fennel salad with walnuts and black olives transport you to a place where every flavour tells a story, and every dish is a work of art!
+Let this light and crunchy Italian orange and fennel salad with walnuts and black olives transport you to a place where every flavour tells a story and every dish is a work of art!
 A refreshing melody of winter flavours, this Sicilian festive side dish is vibrant, naturally vegan and packed with nutrients.

 Sweet, tangy oranges pair beautifully with the delicate flavour of fresh fennel.
 Crunchy walnuts and briny, salty black olives complement the other flavours and textures, creating a harmonious balance.
 A simple seasoning of lemon juice, extra virgin olive oil, sea salt and freshly ground black pepper rounds off the dish in true Italian style.
 Fennel and orange salad with walnuts and olives may not sound very enticing, but it really is a deliciously unique combination of flavours that must be tried to be believed!